Table of Contents [+/-]

 A password-validation plugin for implementing password strength policies and assessing the strength of potential passwords.
 See Section 7.3, “The Password Validation Plugin”.

-A keyring plugin that provides secure storage for sensitive information.
+Keyring plugins that provide secure storage for sensitive information.
 See Section 7.4, “The MySQL Keyring”.

 (MySQL Enterprise Edition only) MySQL Enterprise Audit, implemented using a server plugin, uses the open MySQL Audit API to enable standard, policy-based monitoring and logging of connection and query activity executed on specific MySQL servers.
 Designed to meet the Oracle audit specification, MySQL Enterprise Audit provides an out of box, easy to use auditing and compliance solution for applications that are governed by both internal and external regulatory guidelines.